hoylabs/OpenDTU-OnBattery-docs/docs/firmware/compile_webapp.md

 ## General information

-The WebApp works completly independent from the C/C++ firmware.
+The WebApp works completely independent of the C/C++ firmware.
 When compiling the firmware, the pre-compiled WebApp will be embedded into the firmware `.bin` file.
 The WebApp is served to the browser by the embedded web server and then runs on the client side.
 The communication between the frontend and the ESP32